Gandave/Expanded-Productivity-Research/README.md

 The third (minor) feature is that the mod now ignores outputs which are not affected by productivity (like filling and emptying barrels).
 Those technologies wouldn't have had an effect in the first place.

+Lastly, you can now change how much of a productivity increase each technology level gives.

 # Mod compatibility

 The generation of technologies is dynamic and should be flexible enough to be compatible with most mods right out of the gate.
 However, other mods might need to be flagged as optional dependencies if they add/change recipes in the final phase of initialization.